 Our board of directors maintains corporate governance guidelines to assist the committees of our board of directors in the discharge of their respective responsibilities.
 Each committee of our board of directors has a written charter that sets forth the purposes, goals and responsibilities of the committee as well as the qualifications for committee membership, procedures for the appointment and replacement of committee members, committee structure and operations and committee reporting to our board of directors.
-Each of the committees of our board of directors, in its discretion, and at our expense, may retain other advisors, including, but not limited to, legal and financial advisors, to assist the committee in the discharge of the responsibilities of the committee as set forth in its charter.
-You may view the charters of our executive committee, our audit committee, our nominating committee and our compensation committee on our website at www.donegalgroup.com.
-The charters of the committees of our board of directors operate.
+Each of the committees of our board of directors, in its discretion, and at our expense, may retain other advisors, including, but not limited to, legal and financial advisors, to assist the committee in the discharge of the responsibilities of the committee, our nominating committee and our compensation committee on our website at www.donegalgroup.com.
+The charters of the committees of our board of directors provide our stockholders with a description of the manner in which the committees of our board of directors operate.